 The use of option transactions as an investment strategy involves a high level of inherent risk.
 Option transactions establish a contract between two parties concerning the buying or selling of an asset at a predetermined price during a specific period of time.
 During the term of the option contract, the buyer of the option gains the right to demand fulfillment by the seller.
 Fulfillment may take the form of either selling or purchasing a security depending upon the nature of the option contract.
 Generally, the purchase or the recommendation to purchase an option contract by Stepp & Rothwell shall be with the intent of offsetting/"hedging" a potential market risk in a client's portfolio.
-Please Note: Although the intent of the option-related transactions that may be implemented by Stepp & Rothwell is to hedge against principal risk, certain of the option-related strategies (i.e., straddles, short positions, etc), may, in and of themselves, produce principal volatility and/or risk.
-Thus, a client must be willing to accept these enhanced volatility and principal risks associated with such strategies.
+Please Note: Although the intent of the option-related transactions that may be implemented by Stepp & Rothwell is to hedge against principal risk, certain of the option-related strategies (i.e., straddles, short positions, etc), may, in and of themselves, produce principal risks associated with such strategies.
 In light of these enhanced risks, the client may direct Stepp & Rothwell, in writing, not to employ any or all such strategies for his/her/their/its accounts.